dejanu/bns_Hackathon/.bunnyshell/templates/flask-postgres/README.md

 This template is a boilerplate for creating a new environment based on a stack using Flask backend and PostgreSQL database.

-The template provides the Bunnyshell configuration composed of 2 Components (backend + database) and a Web application.
+The template provides the Bunnyshell configuration for a Web application composed of two Components (backend + database).

 You can extend the template by further adding Components, be them more APIs or other services, such as queues, caches, block storage etc.